jansorg/intellij-error-reporting/README.md

-# Sample plugin to demonstrate notifications
+# Sample plugin to demonstrate error reporting

-This repository is demonstrating notifications.
-It's discussed at [plugin-dev.com](https://www.plugin-dev.com/).
+This repository is demonstrating error reporting.
+There's a corresponding article at [plugin-dev.com](https://www.plugin-dev.com/).